 Most outsourcing contracts are multi-year arrangements with stiff penalties for early termination.
 That means you’re stuck.
 And when you do decide to take your processes back in-house and want your data back, you’re going to find out how unmotivated and unhelpful your outsourcing vendor really is.
 Before you enter into an outsourcing arrangement, check references of schools that have left that provider (not just current customers) and ask them how their exit worked out.

 Awful Truth #4: Outsourcing is Always More Expensive Than You Think

 Schools are always surprised at the amount of nickel and diming that goes on with outsourcing vendors.
 Yet it’s completely rational.
 Every time an outsourcing company does something, they have labor costs that they need to cover….which means they bill you.
-A technology-driven financial aid process is the best alternative to a labor-driven solution because you have total predictability around your costs.
+A mobile financial aid process is the best alternative to a transaction-based solution because you have total predictability around your costs.